Hyakujuu Sentai Gaoranger: Duke Orgs

 An werewolf-like Org born from the mass of evil energy contained inside the Dark Mask, the Thousand-Year Evil (千年邪鬼, Sennen Jaki), called himself the most powerful warrior of the Orgs.
 Rouki wields the Crescent Moon Blade (三日月剣, Mikazukiken) which can perform the Crescent Wave (クレセントウェーブ, Kuresento Wēbu) and Moonlight Sonic (ムーンライトソニック, Mūnraito Sonikku) attacks, and like TsueTsue, he has his own Wolf Seeds (ウルフシード, Urufu Shīdo) that can enlarge Orgs by the command "Wolf Seeds, allow the fallen to regain their enormous wicked power!".
-Long ago, Shirogane used the mask to evoke his three Power Animals' combination at the cost of becoming Rouki himself.
-Vainly attempting to control himself, Shirogane had his allies seal him away into a stone coffin.
+Long ago, Tsukumaro used the mask to evoke his three Power Animals' combination at the cost of becoming Rouki himself.
+Vainly attempting to control himself, Tsukumaro had his allies seal him away into a stone coffin.
 But once released by Ura, Rouki is bent on exacting his 1,000 year grudge on the Gaorangers with no memory of his human life.
-In the process, while taking the Gao Jewels of Gao Elephant, Gao Giraffe, Gao Bear, and Gao Polar, Rouki begins to recover his memory as Shirogane.
+In the process, while taking the Gao Jewels of Gao Elephant, Gao Giraffe, Gao Bear, and Gao Polar, Rouki begins to recover his memory as Tsukumaro.
 When the time of the full moon came, when his power is at its zenith, Ura implants a special grasshopper to modify Rouki's memory and willingly give the Gao Jewels to the Highness Duke.
-By then, the Gaorangers learned the truth and Shirogane was finally freed from the evil energy when the Gaorangers used Gao King Striker to force Gao Hunter apart and break the curse.
+By then, the Gaorangers learned the truth and Tsukumaro was finally freed from the evil energy when the Gaorangers used Gao King Striker to force Gao Hunter apart and break the curse.
 However, Rouki was then released from his imprisonment and he attempted to kill Silver for using him and his power.
-Rouki was eventually defeated when Gao Silver joined forces with the other Gaorangers and Rouki was finally killed by Gao Hunter Justice with the Dark Wolf Mask destroyed.
+Rouki was eventually defeated when Gao Silver joined forces with the other Gaorangers and Rouki was finally killed by Gao Hunter with the Dark Wolf Mask destroyed.
 But the Thousand-Year Evil Rouki was made of escaped and scattered, with Ura cultivating it in various Orgs.
 Each time an Org is killed, the evil energy become even stronger.
-When Gao Deers sealed the energy, Ura had the Dukes capture Shirogane, who forced him to reabsorb the stronger evil energy, and become Rouki again but he was able to reject the power, unaware that it was all part of Ura's plan.
+When Gao Deers sealed the energy, Ura had the Dukes capture Tsukumaro, who forced him to reabsorb the stronger evil energy, and become Rouki again but he was able to reject the power, unaware that it was all part of Ura's plan.
 But thanks to Gao Icarus, the Thousand-Year Evil was finally destroyed for good.
-Rouki is voiced by Eiji Takemoto.